HL7/CDA-ccda/input/pagecontent/howtoread.md

 </figure>
 {::options parse_block_html="true" /}

-In Figure 13, there are six entryRelationship slices that refer to other profiles and this is shown in the Element Type column.
+In Figure 13, there are six entryRelationship slices that refer to other templates and this is shown in the Element Type column.
 The Type name is the Template Name with all spaces and punctuation removed, e.g., Medication Supply Order becomes MedicationSupplyOrder.
-Each name is a hyperlink to the appropriate profile definition.
+Each name is a hyperlink to the appropriate template definition.

 #### Template Examples
-If a template has examples, those will be found listed on the Examples tab of the profile.
+If a template has examples, those will be found listed on the Examples tab of the template.
 Each example will be listed with its name which is a hyperlink to the example XML instance.

 {::options parse_block_html="false" /}